-Do Christians leave Pentecostal churches for other reasons?
+Do Christians Leave Pentecostal Churches for Other Reasons?

 Some may also attend non-denominational churches.
-Those who experience significant change in their theological beliefs may attend a Roman Catholic or Eastern Orthodox church.
+Those who experience a significant change in their theological beliefs may attend a Roman Catholic or Eastern Orthodox church.

-Some ex-Pentecostals leave Christianity altogether
+Some ex-Pentecostals Leave Christianity Altogether

-Some who leave don’t end up going to church anywhere because their faith has eroded.
+Some who leave don’t go to church anywhere because their faith has eroded.
 Reasons people leave the Christian faith are numerous, but here are a few common examples.

 - They changed their mind about God: Some argue that any change of faith is foremost about an individual’s relationship with God.
-The person may cite other reasons (see below), but fundamentally their departure is due to anger, confusion, or something similar, about God.
+The person may cite other reasons (see below), but fundamentally their departure is due to anger, confusion, or something similar about God.